jefvdb/boilerplate_docker_compose/README.md

 Runs a standard nginx with `/web/default.conf` as its config, serving from `/web/www`.

+It bumps normal traffic to HTTPS and forwars app traffic to the app servers.

 #### letsencrypt

 The supplied `cert.pem` and `key.pem` are self-signed for localhost.
 The `default.conf` config shares the `certbot_challenge` directory which allows for manual-mode certbot actions, such as